JoshMayerr/passport-mcp/README.md

 # PassportMCP

 PassportMCP lets you build MCP servers for any given website with automatic browser auth syncing.
 It wraps FastMCP and automatically adds necessary auth headers and cookies from the browser to outbound requests.
-Bulid any MCP you want without worrying about auth!
 As long as you log in through the browser, it's fair game.
 Often easier than paying for developer APIs (ex: twitter/X), avoiding rate limits, or great for sites that don't have one.

 ## How It Works